kamyarothmanhamad/kamyarothmanhamad/README.md

 **🔭 I’m currently a 2nd‑year PhD student in 3D Computer Vision** at **CSU**, focusing on **3D human shape analysis** and **scene understanding**.

-**🌱 I’m currently learning** geometric and topological deep learning for understanding deformable objects  such as humans and their body parts.
+**🌱 I’m currently exploring** geometric and topological deep learning for understanding deformable objects  such as humans and its body parts.

 ---